How to buy the best car

 Depreciation is a major cost when buying new – whichever car you choose, depreciation is likely to account for more than half of your running costs over the first three years – but it’s irrelevant if you keep your car until it wears out.

 However if, like most people, you’re likely to want a new car before your old one is ready for the scrapyard, try to buy a model that depreciates slowly.
 Unfortunately, there is no hard and fast rule about depreciation – it can affect expensive models from premium brands just as much as a cheap car from a mainstream brand, and the sums involved – the amount you ‘lose’ – can be much higher.
 As a general guide, it's worth specifying a car in a desirable specification, with choice options.
 This will vary from model to model, but a car in a neutral colour, for instance, will normally be much easier to sell (and command a slightly better price) than one in an attention grabbing hue.

 Step 4: Choose where to buy and how to pay

-While you may be more familiar – and comfortable – with the idea of visiting your local dealer to buy a car, it’s now possible to buy a new (or used) model entirely over the internet or over the phone.
+While you may be more familiar – and comfortable – with the idea of visiting your local dealer to buy a car, it’s now possible to buy a new (or used) model entirely over the Internet or over the phone.